architecture-first/boa-showcase/docs/programming/Concepts.md

 ![](images/Vision/boa-general-documentation-Vision-Grid-Computing.drawio.png)

 The Vicinity is an environment that transcends the particular runtime environments.
-This is similar to accessing a database from various environments, except it is based on processing instead of data.
+This is similar to accessing a database from various locations, except it is based on processing instead of data.
 Unlike the HTTP protocol communication, there is minimal setup to support this extensibility.
 Regardless, the usual networking security rules should apply.